 - Someone is selling your assets and/or property without your permission.

-	You can contact the NSW Elder Abuse Helpline & Resource Unit, or your state’s entity, for more information.
+You can contact the Elder Abuse Helpline and Resource Unit for more information.

 Always have an exit strategy!

 As with most things in life – business and relationships included – having an exit strategy is a smart move.
 You can’t predict where your life will take you or whether a whirlwind romance will continue on for years to come.
 Even if you are both on the same page about your finances today, that doesn’t mean you will stay together indefinitely.